 For counter service, you might check out The Top 10 Best Quick Services at Disney Resorts.

-If you plan to meet characters in the parks, I keep an updated list of Disney World Characters here.
-That review links to every meet available in each of the four parks.
+If you plan to meet characters in the parks, we keep an updated list of Disney World Characters.
+That review links to every meet-and-greet available in each of the four parks.

 Have you ridden Under the Sea Journey of the Little Mermaid?
 It’s one of my favorites, leave a comment and let me know yours!